Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 **Vertex**: any point from which one or more lines stem.

 (Ángulo)
-**Angle**: in two lines that share a vertex, the angle is the measure of rotation of one line with respect to the other.
+**Angle**: in two lines that share a vertex, the angle is the measure of rotation of one line to get to the other.

 If a vertex has only two lines, then an angle can be named after said vertex.

 > Angle notation
 >